javicarela/MyCleanning_project/README.md

 # MyCleanning_project

 - This is my final coursera project in : Getting and Cleaning Data .
-- I include in my repository the *run_analysis.R* script  where i made the project following the steps descrives in the *CodeBOOK.md* file.
+- I include in my repository the *run_analysis.R* script  where i made the project following the steps descrives in the *CodeBOOK.md* file

 # Transformations
 **1.** *Merges the training and the test sets to create one data set.*